AWS App Runner vs Elastic Beanstalk: Differences Compared

 • It’s an excellent serverless choice for your application containers

-• It uses AWS popular Elastic Container Service under the hood
+• It uses the AWS popular Elastic Container Service under the hood

-• It’s VERY affordable when comparing to Heroku.
+• It’s VERY affordable when compared to Heroku.
 I’ve seen it cut a bill nearly in half.

 Cons:

-• May not be a good choice if you’re looking for a fully managed platform
+• It may not be a good choice if you’re looking for a fully managed platform

-• May require more setup and maintenance compared to other services
+• It may require more setup and maintenance compared to other services

 • Very opinionated.
 This service is excellent for standard container web applications.
 It isn’t ideal for anything that requires significant complexity